Cultivating the Next Generation in Philanthropy

 The Youth Philanthropy Council is an advisory committee of the Northern New York Community Foundation.
 It was chartered in 2010 to promote positive youth development and engage young people in meaningful activities that build their skills while deepening their understanding of community needs and educating them about community philanthropy and its impact on Northern New York.
 Council members grow to become critical thinkers as they engage in lessons that may never be taught in a classroom.

-In the past decade, 140 students representing seven Northern New York high schools have completed a year or more of service on the Youth Philanthropy Council.
+In the past 13 years, 151 students representing eight Northern New York high schools have served or are presently serving on the Youth Philanthropy Council.
 Click here to view a list of YPC alumni.

 This year’s Youth Philanthropy Council includes 16 representatives from General Brown, Immaculate Heart, and South Jefferson Central Schools, and Watertown High School.
 Council members are in their sophomore, junior, or senior class.

 The Youth Philanthropy Council and its grant program is made possible by gifts from donors who make contributions to the Friends of the Foundation Annual Community Betterment Fund and generous support from Watertown Savings Bank, the Renzi Family Charitable Foundation, RBC Wealth Management Watertown and the Mart Liinve Family Charitable Fund.

 Class of 2024-2025 recruitment